designstem/projects/dyes/index.md

 ---

-##  Product Development 9: Preparing the marketing pitch for your product
+## Preparing the marketing pitch for your product

 **Pitch**, also named **marketing pitch**, is a presentation of a **business idea** to potential investors.